onbloc/adena-wallet/README.md

 ## Support

-If you need support, join [our channel](https://discord.gg/6eTSyZ3569) on Gnoland's Discord server and ask for help!
+If you need support or have suggestions for improvement, please open an [issue](https://github.com/onbloc/adena-wallet/issues) or join our [channel](https://discord.gg/6eTSyZ3569) on Gnoland's Discord server.